 Exercise to Change the Way You Feel

-For some people, exercise works as well or even better than antidepressants.
+For some people, exercise works almost as well as antidepressants.
 And you don't have to run a marathon.
 Just take a walk with a friend.
 As time goes on, increase activity until you exercise on most days.
 You'll feel better physically, sleep better at night, and improve your mood.

 Choose an Exercise You Enjoy